chris-greening/chris-greening-blog/posts/Performing multiple joins in R using dplyr and purrr/README.md

 Joining multiple datasets on the same column is a common pattern in data preparation

-So let's explore how we can leverage R and the tidyverse to join an arbitrary number of datasets on a shared column with elegant, readable code!
+So let's jump in and explore how we can leverage R and the tidyverse to join an arbitrary number of datasets on a shared column with elegant, readable code!

 ## Table of Contents
 - [Installing prerequisite packages](#installing-prerequisite-packages)